African art > African mask > Mossi Mask

-Incarnating a spirit, this convex mossi mask, with a crenellated central ridge and an element evoking a bird's beak, is enhanced with bright colors.
+Incarnating a spirit, this mossi mask with a bird's beak has a summit ridge between two curved horns.
+A vivid polychrome patina accompanies the geometric patterns of which it is adorned.
 The holder of the mask and his family worshipped the object through offerings such as millet beer, while invoking its protection.
+Slightly abraded patina.

 Watch the video